Rough seas complicate US efforts to recover suspected China spy balloon

 The ship is currently collecting and categorizing debris while an oceanographic survey ship, USNS Pathfinder, is mapping out the balloon’s debris field, predicted at about 1,500 meters by 1,500 meters, or “more than 15 football fields by 15 football fields,” he said.

-He added that rough seas on Sunday curtailed some recovery operations such as underwater surveillance, and that due to ocean currents it’s possible that some debris may float to shore.
+He added that rough seas on Sunday curtailed some recovery operations such as underwater surveillance and said some debris may float to shore due to ocean currents.
 Should that happen, he asked the public to avoid contact with any debris and to contact local law enforcement if they find it.

 The salvage operation concludes a bizarre series of days in which the suspected Chinese balloon floated through U.S. airspace.
-At some points it was visible to those on the ground, and was first spotted over Montana.
-Defense officials said it was a clear effort to spy on sensitive sites, though officials held off on shooting it down until it was over water over fears falling debris could harm civilians.
+At some points, it was visible to those on the ground, and it was first spotted over Montana.
+Defense officials said it was a clear effort to spy on sensitive sites, though officials held off on shooting it down until it was over water due to fears falling debris could harm civilians.

 President Biden has since faced intense criticism from Republicans, who said he acted too slowly to shoot down the balloon.
 News has also emerged of previous cases of Chinese surveillance balloons crossing over the U.S. at least three times during the Trump administration.